Choose data preservation archive

 There are many services available, depending on your research area, and the list is growing.
 Two examples are:

-- Figshare, a general purpose repository including data sets.
+- Figshare, a general purpose repository including data sets; and

 You are free to publish your data here in addition to depositing your data in a data centre recommended by your funder or by the University.
 Make sure you are happy with Terms and Conditions of the data centre, that persistent identifiers (such as DOIs) are provided and that access restrictions you might require are in place.
 The data repository registry re3data can help you identify suitable data centres.